-Since 2015, Michigan Community Resources has been proud to celebrate women community leaders through The Power of One Dedicated Woman, our annual awards honoring unsung women changing Detroit neighborhoods.
+Since 2015, Michigan Community Resources has celebrated women community leaders through The Power of One Dedicated Woman, our annual awards honoring unsung women changing Detroit neighborhoods.

-This year, with the support of our partners and awards sponsors, we have identified new award benefits to expand and deepen our support of honorees by providing them with valuable tools and resources to support their work.
+Alongside our partners and awards sponsors, we will offer revised award benefits to deepen our support of honorees by providing them with valuable tools and resources to support their work.